npm/npm/doc/faq.md

 ## How do I symlink to a dev folder so that I don't have to keep re-installing?

 `npm link`

+## The package registry website.
+What is that exactly?

+See `npm help registry` for more info.

 ## What's up with the insecure channel warnings?